What Should You Do As A Christian?

 As Christians, we are called to let God be God.
 In other words, we need to stop trying to do everything ourselves and allow God’s will to be done on earth as it is in heaven (Matthew 6:10).

-Now I can already hear the “But…!” protestations from some of you: we are made in His image, right?
+Sure, here is a revised version of the text: I can already hear some of you protesting, “But…!”
+We are made in His image, right?
 So don’t we have a little bit of His power in us?
-Well yes, but remember that when He created Adam and Eve they were perfect beings who never sinned once.
-They had no flaws or weaknesses; they were flawless creations that never needed anything else because they were made perfect by the One Who knows what perfection really means (Genesis 1-3).
-We are not those kinds of creatures anymore—we live with all sorts of needs and weaknesses because our human bodies cannot function without food or water every day (Genesis 3).
+Well, yes, but remember that when He created Adam and Eve, they were perfect beings who never sinned.
+They had no flaws or weaknesses; they were flawless creations that never needed anything else because they were made perfect by the One who knows what perfection really means (Genesis 1-3).

-4. Bring My Requests Before God
+4. Bring Your Requests Before God

 5. Read the Word of God Regularly